rOpenGov/dkstat/README.md

     ##  $ TID   : POSIXct, format: "2013-01-01"
     ##  $ value : num 4.4

-In the above request I don't supply the meta\_data to the dst\_get\_data function, but this is possible as I will show below.
+In the request above I don't supply the meta\_data to the dst\_get\_data function, but this is possible as I will show below.
+It's a good idea to supply the meta data to the dst\_get\_data function if you query the table more than once.
+If you don't supply the meta data the dst\_get\_data function will request the meta data for the table and this will be very ineffecient.

 Let's query the statbank using more than one value for each variable.